-Sample processing and field data forms will be generated during this field sampling event (e.g., fish health assessment form) to record the relevant sample information collected during a sampling event.

-Upon completion of the field sampling event, the FS will be responsible for submitting all field data forms to be copied.
-A discussion of copy distribution is provided below.
+Sample processing and field data forms will be generated during this field sampling event (e.g., fish external examination form) to record the relevant sample information collected during a sampling event.
+Upon completion of the field sampling event, the FTL will be responsible for submitting all field data forms to be copied.